PlusAuth/oidc-client-js/README.md

 - JWT payload validation
 - Can be used with any OpenID Connect provider
 - Cross tab/window login synchronization
-- Single refresh token request per tab/window
+- Dispatches single request per tab/window to prevent inconsistency

 ### Table of Contents
 - [Installation](#installation)